bithatch/jimpulse/README.md

 ### The Java Bit

-The library will be available in Maven Central, but for now is available from the SNAPSHOT repository.
+The library is available in Maven Central.

 ### Maven